-- 5. Select Save. - 6.
-Select Cost Codes to open the Change Order Cost Codes Setup window. - 7.
-Enter a Cost Element Type. - 8.
-Enter a Cost Code. - If the contract type of both the job and change order is Fixed Amount, you can either enter a new cost code, select Add Cost Codes to add a cost code from the master cost code list, or select Use Existing Cost Codes to use a cost code already assigned to the job. - If the job contract type and/or change order contract type is Cost Plus or Cost Plus NTE, you can only enter a new cost code for the change order.
+- 5. Select Save.

+- 6. Select Cost Codes to open the Change Order Cost Codes Setup window.

+- 7. Enter a Cost Element Type.

+8. Enter a Cost Code.

+- If the contract type of both the job and change order is Fixed Amount, you can either enter a new cost code, select Add Cost Codes to add a cost code from the master cost code list, or select Use Existing Cost Codes to use a cost code already assigned to the job. - If the job contract type and/or change order contract type is Cost Plus or Cost Plus NTE, you can only enter a new cost code for the change order.
 The Add Cost Codes and Use Existing Cost Codes buttons will be disabled. - 9.
 Complete the remaining fields.
 If you are assigning a cost code with a cost element type of subcontractors, you must select a transaction type of Vendor ID and assign a vendor for the change order amount to affect the Amended Contract Amount field in the Subcontractors Maintenance window.
-See Adding cost codes to a iob14.
+See Adding Cost Codes to a Job (page 96). - 10.
+Select File > Print to print the Change Order Cost Codes report listing cost codes assigned to the change order. - 11.
+Select Save in the Change Order Cost Codes Setup window and close the window. - 12.
+In the Change Orders window, select File > Print to print the Change Order List. - 13.
+Post or save the change order.
+Once the change order is posted to the job, the expected contract amount and the estimate cost will be updated in the Job Status window.